 Streeters London, who represent Card, announced an exhibition of his work.
 Scheduled for October 2016, it will be Card’s very first exhibition.

-Our eight images here do not even scratch the surface of the incredibly diversity and body of work that Gary Card has achieved.
+Our eight images here do not even scratch the surface of the incredible diversity and body of work that Gary Card has achieved.
 To see more of his work head over to Streeters’ website.
 You can find Card on Instagram and Twitter.
 You can also check out some of his older work on Blogger.